 Given that MCLR rates change periodically, usually on a monthly or quarterly basis, this prompts corresponding adjustments in the interest rates of loans linked to MCLR.

-Calculation of MCLR: MCLR is computed considering multiple factors, such as the cost of funds, operational expenses, and desired margin.
+Lenders compute the MCLR by considering multiple factors, such as the cost of funds, operational expenses, and desired margin.
 The formula incorporates these elements:

 MCLR = Marginal Cost of Funds (Weighted Average Cost of Current and Savings Account Deposits + Borrowings + Term Deposits) + Operational Costs + Tenor Premium